senseiji/blog4/_posts/data-engineering/2021-10-03-how-to-get-into-faang-companies-as-a-fresher.md

     homepage: how-to-get-into-faang-companies-as-a-fresher-thumbnail.jpg

 ---

+# How To Get Into Faang Companies As A Fresher

 The Big 5 of Tech (Facebook, Apple, Amazon, Netflix, Google) or FAANG as they call it hire the best of the software engineers, data engineers, cyber security specialists, system and solution architects, network engineers every year from different countries.